react-native-oh-library/Sample/README.md

 # RNOH Example App

-This is an example app for RNOH with custom third-party libraries.
+This is a sample application for RNOH, showcasing custom third-party libraries.

+## rtn-centered-text
+`/RTNCenteredText`
+A Fabric-based example of a custom React Native library, providing both ArkTS and C-API native implementations.

+## rtn-calculator
+`/RTNCalculator`
+A TurboModule-based example of a custom React Native library.

 ## Running tester app using the Metro Bundler